 C++ Templates for Developers is a two-day onsite training course with programming examples, taught by Walter E. Brown.
-It is offered at the Gaylord Rockies from 09:00 to 17:00 Aurora time (MDT) on Saturday and Sunday, September 17th and 18th, 2022 (immediately following the conference).
+It is offered at the Gaylord Rockies from 09:00 to 17:00 Aurora time (MDT) on Saturday and Sunday, September 30th and October 1st, 2023 (immediately prior to the conference).
 Lunch is included.

 As an intermediate-level C++ programmer, you already know about and have very likely used one or more kinds of C++ templates in your code.
 Whether you’ve applied std::vector or std::array to your work, or called upon any of the multitude of algorithms that the standard library provides, you’ve experienced some of the power that templates add to a C++ programmer’s toolkit.